 - The acclaimed children’s TV series, Sesame Street, premiered on PBS.
 Currently in its 51st season, the show combines “live-action, sketch comedy, animation, and puppetry.”

 - Consumer products introduced in the year 1969 include Capri Sun, Charms Blow Pops, Frosted Mini-Wheats, Funyuns, Gain laundry detergent, Hawaiian Tropic suntan lotion, Manwich, Nutter Butter, and Orville Redenbacher’s popcorn.

 - At the 42st Scripps National Spelling Bee, 14-year-old Susan Yoachum of Dallas, Texas correctly spelled the word "interlocutory."

-This article teaches you fun facts, trivia, and historical events from the year 1969.
-Find out about popular TV shows, movies, music, books, foods, sports facts, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1960s-themed trivia game.
+This article teaches you fun facts, trivia, and history events from the year 1969.
+Find out about popular TV shows, movies, music, books, foods, sports facts, political and economic news, advances in science and medicine, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1960s-themed trivia quiz.